minjiedeng/NumEcon/README.md

 *This page is under development*

+**Notice:** *If you are interested in being a teaching assistant for this course contact Jeppe Druedahl ([jeppe.druedahl@gmail.com](jeppe.druedahl@gmail.com))*.

 # NumEcon

-This it the GitHub page for **Introduction to programming and numerical analysis** (course description and learning outcomes below).
+This it the GitHub page for **Introduction to programming and numerical analysis**

 The course_x folders contain examples of you will be able to produce by completing the course.

 **Course responsible**: [Jeppe Druedahl](http://web.econ.ku.dk/druedahl/)